samuelvanderwaal/metaboss/docs-src/src/mint.md

 Use the `--sign` option to sign the metadata with the keypair immediately after minting.

+#### Editions

+To mint a NFT with the ability to print editions from it use the `--max-editions <max-editions>` option.
+This defaults to `0` meaning no editions are allowed.
+Setting it to a positive integer means you can print up to that many editions.
+Setting to a value of `-1` means unlimited editions.
+Because of how the CLI interprets the `-` symbol to set max editions to infinite you should use the `=` sign for the `--max-editions` option: `metaboss mint one -a <master_account> --max-editions='-1'`.

+To mint editions from a master NFT use the`metaboss mint editions` command to either mint the next `n` editions sequentially using `--next-editions <int>` or mint specific edition numbers using `--specific-editions <int> <int> <int>` with a list of integer edition numbers to mint.

+To find any edition numbers in the sequence that have not been minted use `metaboss find missing-editions`.

+To find and mint any missing editions and mint them to the authority keypair use `metaboss mint missing-editions`.

+To find the full list of options for each command use `-h` or `--help` as normal.

 ### Mint List

 Mint multiple NFTs from a list of JSON files.